manticoresoftware/manticoresearch/manual/Node_info_and_management/Node_status.md

 <!-- example SHOW AGENT STATUS -->

-`SHOW AGENT STATUS` displays the statistic of [remote agents](../Creating_a_table/Creating_a_distributed_table/Remote_tables.md#agent) or of a distributed table.
-It includes the values like the age of the last request, last answer, the number of different kind of errors and successes, etc. Statistic is shown for every agent for last 1, 5 and 15 intervals, each of them of [ha_period_karma](../Server_settings/Searchd.md#ha_period_karma) seconds.
+`SHOW AGENT STATUS` displays the statistics of [remote agents](../Creating_a_table/Creating_a_distributed_table/Remote_tables.md#agent) or a distributed table.
+It includes values such as the age of the last request, last answer, the number of various types of errors and successes, and so on.
+Statistics are displayed for every agent for the last 1, 5, and 15 intervals, each consisting of [ha_period_karma](../Server_settings/Searchd.md#ha_period_karma) seconds.

 <!-- intro -->
 ##### SQL: